neu-se/galette/supplemental/README.md

 ```

 On our machine, this command typically terminated after TODO hours on our machines.
+Note that this command skips running the "tradebeans" or "tradesoap" benchmarks with Phosphor because of the issues
+discussed above.
 This command will produce a report file "/home/replicate/report.html"
 The easiest way to view the created report from within the container is to run: